synarete/silofs/man/silofs.1.rst

 DESCRIPTION
 ===========

-**silofs** *("stored in large objects file-system")* is a utility with unique approach to the problem of archiving large volumes of data: it implements a fully functional file-system on top of binary large objects (*blobs*), which serve both for I/O operations and data packing.
-Combined with built-in snapshot capabilities, compression and encryption, users can incrementally archive their data into cloud friendly format.
+**silofs** *("stored in large objects file-system")* is a GNU/Linux user-space file system designed for storing large volumes of data over encrypted blobs.
+It let normal users create an isolated storage area, with its own private key, and mount it on a local host machine.
+Once mounted, users may manipulate their data as they would normally do with any other POSIX file-system, plus take full volume snapshots (online or offline).
+At the same time the actual data is securely stored within local repository on top of regular files which serve as opaque storage blobs.
+Having this type of layered model allow file-system's owner to easily backup or archive the entire repository into remote machine or cloud storage using tools like **rsync** or **rclone**, but without compromising their data integrity.

 OPTIONS